cyclus/cyclus.github.com/source/user/install_conda.rst

 Installing Conda for cyclus
 ====================

-We are not supporting |conda| software, for more detailled information about
-|conda| and  basic installation instructions for Conda please visit `here
+We are not supporting conda software, for more detailled information about conda and  basic installation instructions for Conda please visit `here
 <http://docs.continuum.io/anaconda/install.html>`_.

-If do not have conda already installed on your system, please follow these steps to install |conda|.
+If do not have conda already installed on your system, please follow these steps to install conda.

 1. Download and Install Miniconda